×

 What is a typical expat home or apartment like in Ajman?

 "A typical expat home or apartment in Ajman, is usually modern and spacious, with a blend of traditional and contemporary design elements.
 These homes often come fully furnished with high-quality furniture and appliances.
 They usually have large windows, allowing for plenty of natural light and offering stunning views of the city or the Arabian Gulf.
 The living area is typically large and open, often combined with a dining area.
 The kitchen is usually equipped with modern appliances and ample storage space.
 Bedrooms are generally spacious, often with built-in wardrobes and en-suite bathrooms.
 Some apartments may also have a maid's room or a study room.
 Most expat homes in Ajman come with amenities like a swimming pool, gym, and parking space.
 They are often located in secure gated communities or high-rise buildings with 24/7 security and maintenance services.
 The location of these homes is usually strategic, close to shopping malls, restaurants, schools, and healthcare facilities.
 Despite being in a bustling city, these homes often offer a peaceful and quiet living environment.
-The architecture and design of these homes reflect the luxurious lifestyle of the UAE, with a touch of the country's rich culture and heritage," commented one expat who made the move to Ajman.
+The architecture and design of these homes reflect the luxurious lifestyle of the UAE, with a touch of the country's rich culture and heritage," remarked one expat in Ajman, the UAE.

 What is the average cost of housing in Ajman?